Fethienv/jaw-fragment-caching/README.md

 - Seperate fragments by device: mobile, pc.
 - Seperate fragments by post id,
 - Seperate fragments by GPDR
+- Seperate fragments by custom dynamic code using reference parameter
 - Can clean up all fragments.
 - Can clean only one, or more fragments.
 - Can control expiration time